-An optional second dataframe for comparing categorical levels.
+An optional second data frame for comparing numeric columns.
+Defaults to

 Integer number of breaks used for histogram bins, passed to